KMahoney/kmahoney.github.io/_posts/2016-01-13-tests-vs-types.markdown

 effects, we can actually figure out what this function does based only on its type signature!
 Search for this signature on [Hoogle](https://www.haskell.org/hoogle/?hoogle=%5Ba%5D+-%3E+a+-%3E+Maybe+Int) and note the first result.
-This is not the *only possible* implementation, but we can have enough confidence for documentation purposes.
+This is not the *only possible* implementation for this type signature, but we can have enough confidence for documentation purposes.

 ### Analysis